-I. What are the top three barriers New Americans face integrating into our nation’s workforce?
+I. What are the top three barriers new Americans face integrating into our nation’s workforce?

+II.
 How can the U.S. government best address each of these areas?

-1. Supporting quality career navigation programs
+1. Support quality career navigation programs by:

 There are multiple ways that the federal government can direct services to alter this dynamic, such as: